overlay-market/v1-shiva/README.md

    - **Emergency Withdrawal:** Allows users to withdraw their collateral in case of market shutdown.

 2. **Staking and Rewards**
-   - Stake collateral to earn rewards through the Berachain Rewards Vault.
+   - Stake collateral to earn rewards through the Rewards Vault.
    - Unstake collateral when positions are unwound.

 3. **On-Behalf-Of Operations**